w314/notes/oracleNotes/odbSQLDeveloper.md

 If listener is not working start it with:<br>
 - `lsnrctl start`
-- ave to start it as admin.
-Open comman promt as admin.
+- have to start it as admin.
+Open comman prompt as admin.
 - if trying to start as NOT an admin, will get the error message:
 ```bash
 Unable to OpenSCManager: err=5